Reduce Recovery Time and Return to Work: Treat Your Work Injury With Physical Therapy

 - Auto accidents.
 There is always a risk of sustaining an injury from an automobile accident if you work in a job that requires the use of a vehicle.
 Work-related auto accidents can result in injuries ranging from mild cuts and abrasions to broken bones and severe whiplash.

 Whatever injury you may have sustained on the job, physical therapy has been known to be a quick, effective, and successful treatment method.
 Our physical therapists use the most advanced treatment methods aimed at relieving pain, improving mobility, and promoting overall healing.
 At your consultation, your physical therapist will perform a physical evaluation to determine the best course of treatment for your specific needs.
 From there, an individualized treatment plan will be designed to help you recover as quickly as possible.
 Treatments may include any specialized method your physical therapist deems fit, including ultrasound, ice and heat therapy, electrical stimulation, or laser technology.

 Your physical therapist will also provide you with helpful techniques for proper performance while on the job, in order to avoid further injury in the future.
 Physical therapy is a safe, easy, and natural way to quickly recover from your work injury.
 In fact, in many cases, PT treatments have even been known to eliminate the need for harmful pain-management drugs or surgical intervention!
-If you are suffering from a work injury, contact The Fit Institute (TFI) today at Chicago, IL.
+If you are suffering from a work injury, contact The Fit Institute (TFI) today at Chicago, North Center, Lincoln Square, Lincoln Park, Roscoe Village, IL.
 We understand how stressful being away from work can be, and our goal is to help you return as quickly as possible!